 Ruthenium pastes are used in the manufacture of resistors, which are found in virtually all electronic devices.
-This year, world output of resistors is expected to rise by over 50 per cent, reflecting a surge in sales of products such as mobile phones, personal computers and digital cameras.
-Ruthenium demand will increase at a lower rate, around 18 per cent, due to the impact of miniaturisation.
+This year, world output of resistors is expected to rise by over 30 per cent, reflecting a surge in sales of products such as mobile phones, personal computers and digital cameras.

-Ruthenium Demand by Application
+Ruthenium Demand by Application '000 oz